 An individual credit monitoring process is applicable to all non-retail exposures.
-Credit exposures with a rating between PD 1 - 8 (PD 1 - 7 for non-retail SMEs) are reviewed by the distribution.
+Credit exposures with a rating between PD 1 - 8 (PD 1 - 7 for non-retail SMEs) are reviewed by the distribution with support of monitoring applications.
 Credit exposures with a rating between PD 9 - 12 (PD 8 - 12 for non-retail SMEs) are reviewed by the Bad Debt Department, which is a sub-department of the Credit Departments.